COSC3020/tsp-local-search-noahvogt1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?

-We have a time complexity and memory complexity of $\Theta(n)$.
+We have a time complexity and memory complexity of $\Theta(n^3)$.
-Building the initial route list is a time complexity of $\Theta(n)$.
+Building the initial route list is a time complexity of $\Theta(n)$ but this won't matter because it is outside of the follwoing loop.
 Then we run an exhaustive loop to check if the distance is getting shorter.
+This loop at a worst case has $n^2$ number of possible ways to swap because n choose 2 is $n^2$.
 Inside this loop, we determine whether a swap would be more efficient and if thats the case then we swap.
 This swap costs us another time of $\Theta(n)$.
-We run this a minimum of 10 times but constants dont count.
-This is where we get the time complexity of $\Theta(n)$.
+This is where we get the time complexity of $\Theta(n^3)$.

 As for the memory complexity we just have a route list that tracks the current route we take.